How much are touring caravan site fees?

 Before deciding to keep your caravan on a site, it’s important to do your research and check the site’s rules and regulations.
 Some sites may have restrictions on the age or size of the caravan that can be stored.
 Others may require you to have insurance or pay an additional storage fee.

-Also, think about the site’s facilities, such as if there are electrical or water hook-ups.
+Also, think about the site’s facilities, such as whether there are electrical or water hook-ups.
 Is the site secure and well-maintained?

 If you plan on keeping your caravan on site for an extended period, it’s also important to maintain it properly.
-This includes ensuring the caravan is clean and dry before storing it and regularly checking for any signs of damage or wear and tear.
+This includes ensuring the caravan is clean and dry before storing it, which you can read more about in our guide to winterising your caravan, and regularly checking for any signs of damage or wear and tear.

 It’s also important to protect the caravan from the elements, such as covering it with a protective tarp or storing it in a covered area.